lambda-dom/weidu_library/lib/docs/arrays.md

 VARIABLE_IS_SET $array("%key%")
 ```

-is O(log_2(n)) because arrays are implemented as binary trees, but this will return a false positive if the variable `array_%key%` is set.
+will return a false positive if the variable `array_%key%` is set.
 Therefore, to be safe, one must loop through the array and extract what one wants which is O(n).

 ## A. Functions.